saurabh1907/flask-angular-docker-postgres-skeleton/README.md

 This skeleton project is good for starting up with any Angular-Flask-Docker project, so check it out and feel free to fork, update, plug in your project etc. Let me know if you find any issues at saurabh.prasad197@gmail.com.
 It includes complete PostgreSQL database support with sample db, model and dummy data examples included in the project.
+* There are two branches: master and frontend_backend_db_docker.
+Use master for features like celery, nginx and redis.

 <p>All components created from Docker images that expand on the respective official images from Docker Hub.
 Docker-compose file binds them together </p>